A trend-following strategy for trading futures contracts in the daily timeframe and a brief discussion of the risks and limitations.

 The rules included below are sufficient for implementing the strategy in a backtesting or trading platform.

-In addition, trends and trend-following are not the same things and many confuse the two.
-A trend-following strategy will not find trends where there are none.
+Trends and trend following are not the same thing, and many confuse the two.
+A trend-following strategy will not identify trends where there are none.
 From 2004 to 2016, or 13 years, the annualized return of the top 20 CTAs was 2.4%.
-However, the dispersion in CTA returns is high and not reflected in the averages.
+However, the dispersion in CTA returns is high, and it is not reflected in the averages.
 There is a high specific risk in choosing a CTA or a trend-following strategy.

-Furthermore, the proper execution of trend-following strategies with many futures contracts requires sufficient capitalization.
+Furthermore, proper execution of trend-following strategies with many futures contracts requires sufficient capitalization.
 For about 20 contracts, the approximate initial capital is probably around a million dollars.
-Otherwise, due to insufficient capital, a strategy could miss a few profitable trends and that will negatively impact the Sharpe and MAR ratios.
+Otherwise, due to insufficient capital, a strategy could miss a few profitable trends, negatively impacting the Sharpe and MAR ratios.

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 The past performance of any trading system or methodology is not necessarily indicative of future results.
 Read the full disclaimer here.